hvge/spayd-sdk-ios/README.md

 * SmartPaymentWriter class is not implemented yet
 * CRC32 validation
-* Make easy to plug-in library for both simulator & devide platform

 ## Installation & Usage

 ### Installation

+The SmartPayment library is designed for ARC environment and minumum supported iOS version is iOS5.
+If your project is not ARC ready then you can use **-fobjc-arc** compiler flag to turn it on on per-file basis (look for [LLVM documentation](http://clang.llvm.org/docs/AutomaticReferenceCounting.html) for details).
+This code may also work well on iOS4.2.x  *(due to partial ARC support in that systems)*, but we're not supporting this operating system in MASTER branch.

 #### Precompiled library

 1. Go to [downloads](https://github.com/hvge/spayd-sdk-ios/downloads) and download precompiled version of library
 2. Extract downloaded archive and drag & drop its content into your Xcode project
+3. Check VERSION.txt if archive contains up to date version of library

 #### Manual copy & setup

 1. Download or clone this library
 2. Go to **Sources** folder
 3. Copy **SmartPayment** directory into your project
-4. Add **libz** into your project settings (required for full CRC32 validation)
+4. Add **libz** into your linker settings (libz is required for full CRC32 validation)

-Note that this library is designed for ARC and minumum supported iOS version is iOS5.
-If your project is not ARC ready then you might use **-fobjc-arc** compiler flag to turn it on on per-file basis (Look for [LLVM documentation](http://clang.llvm.org/docs/AutomaticReferenceCounting.html) for details).
-This code may work on iOS4.2 which has partial ARC support, but we're not supporting this operating system in MASTER branch.

 ### Usage